Bawley Point: History

 On 18 December 1832 Joseph Berryman, overseer at Sydney Stephen's Murramarang land acquisition near Bawley Point, shot dead four Aboriginal Australians in retaliation for the spearing of some cattle.
 Of those shot, two were an elderly couple and another was a pregnant woman.

 Bawley Point had a public school from 1894 to 1909 and 1912 to 1922, classified variously as a "public", "half-time" or "provisional" school.

 Bawley Point was threatened during the 2019-20 Bushfire Season, with local fire Chief Charlie Magnuson calling it "the luckiest village on the South Coast".

 Tourism

-Bawley Point and the adjacent areas have dozens of accommodation options for tourists, from bush cottages, to home stays and caravan parks.
-The tourism industry is one of the primary sources of incomes for many in the region.
-Whilst the majority of visitors come from the nearby capital cities of Canberra and Sydney, Bawley Point hosts many international visitors.

-Even in the busier periods of the summer holidays, the area is fortunate to have many beaches which provides the favourite attraction of the area.
-Surrounded by national parks, the area has bush walking trails, mountain biking and campgrounds.
+Tourism is a large driver of economic activity in Bawley Point and surrounding areas, with a variety of accommodation options including home stays and caravan parks.
+Visitors are drawn to the uncrowded beaches as well as nearby National Parks, campgrounds, walking and mountain biking trails.
+The lakes and lagoons in the surrounding area are popular for photography and bird-watchng.

-There are two wineries in the area popular tourist attractions which also bring visitors to the area during the Shoalhaven Winter Wine Festival.
+There are two wineries in the area bring visitors to the area during the Shoalhaven Winter Wine Festival.
 Visitors can also enjoy fruit picking at two of the local farms.

-In addition to the beaches, the area has a couple lakes and lagoons surrounded by National Parks, these bring tourists to the area for photography, painting and bird watching.